 I love you, Dad.
 Now and forevermore.

-If you have lost a loved one, here is a collection of some of my favorite poems that can help you with grieving and loss.
+Has your dad passed away?
+How have you been dealing with it?
+Do you have anything you’d like to share that could help others?
+If you have lost a loved one, here is a collection of some of my favorite poems that might help you with grieving and loss.

 On-air host, lifestyle expert & writer Mar Yvette is on a mission to bring you the best people, places and products to make your life pop!